willfurnass/sheffield_hpc/stanage/GPUComputingStanage.rst

 .. note::

-  See :ref:`submitting jobs on slurm <stanage-job-submission>` if you're not already familiar with the concept.
+  See :ref:`submitting jobs on slurm <submit_job_stanage>` if you're not already familiar with the concept.

 To run batch jobs on GPU nodes, ensure your job submission script includes a request for GPUs, e.g. for a single GPU use ``--gres=gpu:1``: